 Prepare a one-page handout summarizing your article and its research findings and implications.
-This handout is due May 30th to allow for instructor feedback before it is given to the entire class.
 A suggested template for the handout will be provided, however, your group may also create your own style.

-Prepare a succinct and professional 12-15 minute presentation summarizing the article, its focus of inquiry/research, methods, and findings.
+Prepare a succinct and professional presentation summarizing the article, its focus of inquiry/research, methods, and findings.
 Formats for presentation will be discussed during our group work periods and will depend on each group's chosen article and style.
-Generally, about 8-10 minutes should be given to the presentation, and the remainder of the time to class questions and discussions about your article.
+Generally, about 5-8 minutes should be given to the presentation, and the remainder of the time to an engaging activity, class questions, and discussions about your article.